wwerner/plantuml-sample/README.md

 ## How?

-This repository contains a sample of how I currently to use it:
+This repository contains a sample of how I currently use it:

 - some PlantUML samples
 - a local theme